LilithAsh7/bug_tracker/README.md

 * Make an application that would aid in the process of designing any and all future applications
 * Utilize my knowledge of full stack engineering to create a highly available and secure webb app.

-When a use first loads the app at the url [https://bugbridge.duckdns.org](https://bugbridge.duckdns.org), they will be directed to the login page.
+When a use first loads the app they will be directed to the login page.

 ![Login Page](bugBridgeLogin.PNG)